Volume pinching theorems for CAT(1) spaces: Introduction

 The organization of this paper is as follows: In Section 2, we recall the known basic properties of metric spaces with an upper curvature bound.
 In Section 3, we deduce the local topological regularity theorem (Theorem \ref{thm: vgtopreg}) on volume growths mentioned above.

 In Section 4, we prove Theorem \ref{thm: critical}.
-Due to the volume sphere theorem for $\CAT(1)$ spaces \cite{lytchak-nagano2}, it suffices to consider the case where $X$ is a purely $n$-dimensional, compact, geodesically complete $\CAT(1)$ space with \eqref{eqn: criticala} admitting a tripod.
+Due to the capacity sphere theorem for $\CAT(1)$ spaces \cite{lytchak-nagano2}, it suffices to consider the case where $X$ is a purely $n$-dimensional, compact, geodesically complete $\CAT(1)$ space with \eqref{eqn: criticala} admitting a tripod.
 By the volume rigidity of Bishop-G\"{u}nther type \cite{nagano1}, the space $X$ consists of three unit $n$-hemispheres.
 Observing how the hemispheres meet each other, we obtain the conclusion.
-When we determine the geometric structure, we use the spherical join decomposition theorem of Lytchak \cite{lytchak}, and one of the the metric characterizations of spherical buildings of Balser and Lytchak \cite{balser-lytchak}.
+When we determine the geometric structure, we use the volume sphere theorem for $\CAT(1)$ spaces \cite{lytchak-nagano2}.

 In Section 5, we prove Theorems \ref{thm: volsphhm} and \ref{thm: vgtopreghm} by contradiction.
 To achieve the tasks, we use Theorem \ref{thm: critical}, the local topological regularity theorem \cite{lytchak-nagano2}, and the volume convergence theorem \cite{nagano1}.